mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 Hi Sparkle!
 ```

-There's still some `d8` related logic that's not part of our actual program, but much less than if we were using Node.
-You can ignore most of the output.
+There's still some `d8` related output, but much less than if we were using Node.
+The last three lines are what matters.

 When `test.js` is initially parsed the `sayHi` and `add` functions are only pre-parsed, making the intial script parse faster.